In part 1 of this series, we took a look at disenfranchised grief.

-However, you are not the only one struggling with a loss, and there are people out there who will be able to hear you, support you, and provide a place to openly mourn.
+However, you are not the only one struggling with a loss.
+There are people out there who will be able to hear you, support you, and provide a place to openly mourn.

 This may mean finding others who have had similar losses, finding a therapist, or simply starting with giving yourself permission to feel your own emotions.
 It can be difficult to cope if the people closest to you are not part of the process, but you don’t have to be alone in it.

-If you feel you have dismissed someone else’s grief, you can start with an apology and endeavor to be more open to hearing and supporting that person’s experience moving forward.
-Remember that you love this person and that being a witness to their experience doesn’t mean you have to fix it or know the best way to respond.
+If you feel you have dismissed someone else’s grief, you can start with an apology.
+You can then endeavor to be more open to hearing and supporting that person’s experience moving forward.
+Remember that being a witness to their experience doesn’t mean you have to fix it or know the best way to respond.

 Simply listening, allowing them to share, without judgment or advice-giving can be healing by itself.